 Artist Curriculum vitae

 Rosalind's 2017 dissertation is titled, "Piano Performance and Musical Symbolism: Interpretive Freedom through Understanding Symbolist Aesthetics", which is a cross-disciplinary paper on performance aesthetics, art theories, musical hermeneutics, and music history.
 Her passion for expanding artistic thought culminated in her latest composition "Quixotic Q" (May 2017), which is scored for tape and improvised piano.
-"Quixotic Q" comments on the musical work's identity, illuminating the ipse and the idem existence of a musical work through the fixed or concrete tape and the live improvisation that orients the audience's perception of the tape.
+"Quixotic Q" comments on the musical work's identity, illuminating the ipse and the idem of a musical work through the live improvisation that orients the audience's perspective at every turn.
 Each performance of this piece is explicitly unique.
-Her next premiere is a solo bassoon piece, "Cosmic Twin", which uses music as a metaphor for quantum physics' understanding of multiverses.

-She is a recipient of the Pi Beta Music Fraternity scholarship, the Mimi Alpert Foreman Scholarship, the Newfield Scholarship, the Gluck Foundation scholarship, the Shirley and Ralph Shapiro Scholarship, the Benno Rubinyi Scholarship, the Ruth C. Plough Scholarship, UC Regents Stipend, and the Herb Alpert School of Music scholarship.
+Dr. Wong is a recipient of the Pi Beta Music Fraternity scholarship, the Mimi Alpert Foreman Scholarship, the Newfield Scholarship, the Gluck Foundation scholarship, the Shirley and Ralph Shapiro Scholarship, the Benno Rubinyi Scholarship, the Ruth C. Plough Scholarship, UC Regents Stipend, and the Herb Alpert School of Music Scholarship.